Aaron Bates

-Aaron Bates (born March 10, 1984) is an American retired professional baseball first baseman.
+Aaron Bates (born March 10, 1984) is an American former professional baseball first baseman.
 He played in Major League Baseball for the Boston Red Sox in 2009.
 He is currently one of the hitting coaches for the Los Angeles Dodgers.

-College
+College career

 NCAA

 Bates played college baseball for both the NC State Wolfpack and the San Jose State Spartans.
 He was a freshman All American for the San Jose State Spartans and twice named All American for the NC State Wolfpack.
 His best year coming in 2005, when he had arguably the greatest offensive season in wolfpack history hitting .425-12-64 and was drafted in the 8th round by the Florida Marlins.
 However, he returned to school for his junior season and hit .356-10-56 and was then selected by the Boston Red Sox in 2006.